mav01-code/SOCIETY_DESIGN/README.md

 # SOCIETY DESIGN

 This project aims to act as a medium of safety for the residents living in gated communities.
-It's still in the design process.
-The final design will be released soon.
+Currently building the first version of the project.

 ### Packages
 - database